|

 system?

-calling your house?
-Want us to call the emergency notification list before
+dispatch first before calling your house?
+Want us to call the emergency

-systems installed by National Security Systems that use authority levels
+installed by National Security Systems that use authority levels have two

-have two authority levels minimum (authority level one and authority level
+authority levels minimum (authority level one and authority level two).

-two).
-A code that is assigned with authority level one is usually the

-homeowner or business owner's code.
-This level, in addition to allowing an

-individual to arm or disarm a system, allows access to entry level programming,

-such as changing the clock, date, time and adding or deleting user codes.
 A

+code that is assigned with authority level one is usually the homeowner or

+business owner's code.
+This level, in addition to allowing an individual to

+arm or disarm a system, allows access to entry level programming, such as

+changing the clock, date, time and adding or deleting user codes.
+A code

-code that is assigned with authority level two is a code most often given
+that is assigned with authority level two is a code most often given to the

-to the alarm panel owner's children, relatives, caretakers, employees, etc.
+alarm panel owner's children, relatives, caretakers, employees, etc. This

 systems allow you to assign individual authority levels for the individual